Bozar/FungusCave/Data/manual.md

 ## Summary

 Fungus Cave is a coffee break Roguelike game.
 A successful run takes about ten minutes.
-Your goal is to fight through five dungeon levels and kill all enemies that carries potion.
+Your goal is to fight through three dungeon levels and kill all enemies that carries potion.

 The game is made with C# and Unity.
 The ☼masterful☼ tileset, `curses_vector`, is